-§ 185-11.
+§ 185-13.
 Joint hearings.

-The Planning Board may hold a hearing on site plan review in conjunction with a subdivision hearing if both are required for a project.
-A hearing for site plan review may be held by the Planning Board at the same time and place as a hearing for a special exception or a variance for the project held by the Zoning Board of Adjustment.
+The Planning Board may hold a hearing on Site Plan Review in conjunction with a Subdivision hearing if both are required for a project.
+A hearing for Site Plan Review may be held by the Planning Board at the same time and place as a hearing for a Special Exception or a Variance for the project held by the Zoning Board of Adjustment.

-§ 185-12.
+§ 185-14.
 Administration and enforcement.
-[Added 1-18-2012]
+[Added 1-18-2012] [Amended 06-15-22]

-- A. These regulations shall be administered and enforced by any duly authorized agent of the Board of Selectmen as provided herein or otherwise as directed by the Board of Selectmen, including the Planning Board and/or its authorized agent and any code enforcement official.
-Should it be determined that an applicant is proceeding contrary to these regulations, an approved plan, the terms and conditions of an approved plan or application, whether express or implied, or any other protective covenant or other agreement with the Planning Board or with the Town, then the applicant shall be notified of the specifics of the violation(s) and the appropriate steps and timetable to undertake in order to remedy said violations. - B. Where a code enforcement official is employed, that person shall undertake all field investigations for noncompliance with this Chapter governing site regulations, including those as may be requested by the Town, or its Planning Board; and shall report back to the Town, or its Planning Board, any findings.
-The Planning Board and/or staff shall inform the code enforcement official of any alleged violations under this chapter which require field inspection.
-Otherwise, the Planning Board may cite violations for noncompliance with approvals issued under this Chapter under its administration powers, including revocation of approvals as a remedy. - C. Any person, firm, or corporation violating the provisions of these regulations or terms of any approved site plan review regulation shall be subject to injunctive relief pursuant to RSA 676:15 and/or a civil penalty as specified by RSA 676:17, for each day, or part thereof, as that such a violation is identified and found to continue after the conviction date or after the date on which the violator receives written notice from the municipality that he/she is in violation, whichever is earlier.

-- D. The Board reserves the right to waive, upon written request, any portion of these regulations in such cases where, in the opinion of the Board, either: - (1) strict conformity would pose an unnecessary hardship to the applicant and waiver would not be contrary to the spirit and intent of these regulations; or, - (2) Specific circumstances relative to the site plan, or conditions of the land in such site plan, indicate that the waiver will properly carry out the spirit and intent of these regulations.
+- A. These regulations shall be administered and enforced by the Code Enforcement Officer, or any duly authorized agent of the Board of Selectmen as provided herein or otherwise as directed by the Board of Selectmen.
+Should it be determined that an applicant is proceeding contrary to these regulations, an approved plan, the terms and conditions of an approved plan or application, whether express or implied, or any other protective covenant or other agreement with the Planning Board or with the Town, then the applicant shall be notified of the specifics of the violation(s) by the Code Enforcement Officer and the appropriate steps and timetable to undertake in order to remedy said violations. - B. The Code Enforcement Officer shall undertake all field investigations for noncompliance with this chapter governing site regulations, including those as may be requested by the Town, or its Planning Board; and shall report back to the Town, or its Planning Board, any findings.
+The Planning Board and/or staff shall inform the Code Enforcement Officer of any alleged violations under this chapter which require field inspection.
+Otherwise, the Planning Board may cite violations for noncompliance with approvals issued under this chapter under its administration powers, including revocation of approvals as a remedy. - C. Any person, firm, or corporation violating the provisions of these regulations or terms of any approved Site Plan Review regulation shall be subject to injunctive relief pursuant to RSA 676:15 and/or a civil penalty as specified by RSA 676:17, for each day, or part thereof, as that such a violation is identified and found to continue after the conviction date or after the date on which the violator receives written notice from the municipality that he/she is in violation, whichever is earlier. - D. The Board reserves the right to waive, upon written request, any portion of these regulations in such cases were, in the opinion of the Board, either: - (1) Strict conformity would pose an unnecessary hardship to the applicant and waiver would not be contrary to the spirit and intent of these regulations; or, - (2) Specific circumstances relative to the site plan, or conditions of the land in such site plan, indicate that the waiver will properly carry out the spirit and intent of these regulations. - E. Upon completion of construction and prior to the occupancy of the premises, a Certificate of Use and Occupancy shall be obtained from the Code Enforcement Officer to ensure compliance with the approved Site Plan and the Planning Board's conditions of approval.

-§ 185-13.
+§ 185-15.
 Appeals.
-[Added 1-18-2012]
+[Added 1-18-2012] [Amended 06-15-22]